sstadt/d20-character-tracker/README.md

 ### Dev to do:

+ - BREAKING - not using a URL in imageURL sets the crawl id to NaN and breaks the game page
  - INPUT VALIDATION !!!
+ - CONFIRM DELETION/CONFIRM PROMPT COMPONENT !!!
  - Cache bust production app javascript
  - put login/signup page content in a panel so the starfield doesn't overpower the content
  - Fix sandbox so it doesn't show in production